nerdyjohnny/ovidoc/docs/source/hardcore.rst

 hcmc.oiivae.com

-.. important:: With 1.18 slated for release on 11/30, HCMC will remain on 1.17 until Spigot updates along with the core plugins.
-With how this update is set up, the world may have to be regenerated.
-I will be working with our MC team on how we will progress with the update.

 .. important:: Until we find a new plugin that auto respawns the ender dragon, request a Janitor or Custodian to respawn the dragon.